LazeMSS/tunnelout-server/README.md

 ## REST API

-### GET /api/tunnels
+### GET /api/tunnels/ID/status

-Create a new tunnel.
-A LocalTunnel client posts to this enpoint to request a new tunnel with a specific name or a randomly assigned name.
+Get the status for tunnel with "ID"

+### DELETE /api/client/tunnels/ID

+Disconnect the tunnel with "ID" from the server

 ### GET /api/status